PEOD-dataset/PEOD-dataset/README.md

 ## 📄 License

-This dataset is released under [License to be specified].
+This dataset is released under MIT License.
 Please refer to our [project page](https://EchosLiu.github.io/PEOD-dataset/) for detailed licensing information.

 ## 📞 Contact